tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 A few days that melded together later and Sarah had a meeting with her shrink.
 I encouraged it but also dreaded having to be alone with my infant son.
 His screams bursting through my eardrums as I mixed formula until my fingers ached.
 But much to my surprise, a little bit after Sarah left, Alfie was quiet.

-It took me a bit to realise, my fatigued body in autopilot.
-But at some point, I realised the screaming I was hearing was just the echoes in my head, and Alfie was laying in his crib perfectly tranquil.
+It took me some time to realise, my fatigued body in autopilot.
+But at some point, It hit me that the screaming I was hearing was just the echoes in my head, and Alfie was laying in his crib perfectly tranquil.

 It terrified me at first.
 I thought he was sick or hurt, but when I picked him up, he was fine.